rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Some forthcoming essays
 =======================

-Misunderstanding metaphors (misunderstanding-metaphors)
+73. Jennelle Nystrom (Grinnellians).
+(Write soon, though.)

-Jennelle Nystrom (Grinnellians).
+71. Another month of essays.

-Sometimes tasks take too much time (tasks-take-time)
+72. Nibbled to death by ducks.

-Nibbled to death by ducks.
+74. Jeff Dickey-Chaisins (Grinnellians).
+(Write soon, though.)

-Donating to Grinnell.
+75. Donating to Grinnell.

-Embarrassing teaching moments.
+76. Embarrassing teaching moments.

 Collaboration.
 (Or why some committees succeed better than others.)